undus5/undus/content/posts/archlinux-post-install-based-on-sway.md

 The position of left Alt key is the best for modifier key, but some applications have useful default shortcuts combined with Alt key, such as `Alt+b` `Alt+f` in bash for jumping backward and forward word by word.
-So I swap Alt with Win then set Win as the main modifier key.
+So I swap Alt and Win key positions then set Win as the main modifier key.

+There's another benefit about swapping Alt and Win, which is if you running a virtual machine with swaywm, you could keep the vm keys unswapped, then use the same sway keybinding configs without conflicting to your host machine.

 For keybinding configs,
 Use [wev](https://archlinux.org/packages/?name=wev) to detect key names.